 Tom Blandford is legal sector director at Armstrong Watson LLP.

-The Law Society has exclusively endorsed Armstrong Watson LLP for the provision of accountancy services to law firms throughout the whole of the north of England.
+The Law Society has exclusively endorsed Armstrong Watson LLP for the provision of accountancy services to law firms.
 Find out more about how Armstrong Watson can benefit your firm.

 This article is a general guide to the issues that we see in practice.
 It is not a substitute for professional advice which takes account of your personal circumstances.
 No responsibility can be accepted for any loss occasioned by any person acting or refraining from action on the basis of this article.